Five Brands. One Owner. One Vision.

 With the venue came a need for finding experienced, hospitable security guards.
 Unfortunately, I had a really hard time finding a security company that I could trust to represent us and do a great job.
 We had consistent issues with guards no showing up, being rude to our guests and just in general not doing their job.
 After I fired the third company I just decided that if no one else could do it, I'd start my own company.
 I hired some of the best operational managers I could find, and Bravo1 Protection was born in 2014.
 Since then Bravo1 has been taking place as the best security company in the Upstate, specializing in events, concerts and festivals.
 We have been privileged to provide security for Euphoria, Fall For Greenville and Heritage Park, just to name a few.

-Now that we have three companies, we continue to grow each and every day.
+Now that we have five brands, we continue to grow each and every day.
 I'm on the look-out for a couple new projects, and who knows where we could be at this time next year!